 Tassili n'Ajjer, Illizi, Algeria

-In addition to its natural beauty, Tassili n’Ajjer hides an impressive collection of 15,000 engravings and rock paintings which are very well-preserved thanks to the dry environment of the region.
+In addition to its natural beauty, Tassili n’Ajjer conceals an impressive collection of 15,000 engravings and rock paintings which are very well-preserved thanks to the dry environment of the region.
 These date from the Neolithic period (corresponding to the last ice age) and depict scenes of hunting, dancing or religious rites.
 The oldest ones are dated to around 10,000 years ago.
-A real plunge into the history of Man and the Earth, the open-air museum of Tassili n’Ajjer is not only an archaeological jewel but also a Ramsar site for the importance of its wetlands.
+A real plunge into the history of Humankind and the Earth, the open-air museum of Tassili n’Ajjer is not only an archaeological jewel but also a Ramsar site due to the importance of its wetlands.
 Inscribed on the UNESCO World Heritage List in 1982, the Tassili Cultural Park is the first Saharan biosphere reserve in the world.